mesaguy/ansible-prometheus/README.md

 This role was designed to allow adding new exporters with ease.
 Regular releases ensure it always provides the latest Prometheus software.

-This role can also register client exporters with the Prometheus server/s automatically (see tgroup management below).
+This role can register client exporters with the Prometheus server/s automatically (see tgroup management below).

 ## Requirements
  - Ansible >= 2.5.1